CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Related Work

 \subsection{Multilingual Evaluation}

-While English-centric Text-to-SQL research is mature, multilingual benchmarks remain scarce for Indic languages.
-Existing resources often focus on high-resource languages or rely on machine-translated versions of general benchmarks \cite{multilingual_sql}.
-Our work addresses this gap by introducing a verified Hindi test set.
-We specifically address the challenge of code-mixing, where technical terms are retained in English (e.g., "Strike Rate") within Hindi sentence structures, mirroring authentic user behavior in the Indian subcontinent.
+While English-centric Text-to-SQL research is mature, multilingual benchmarks remain scarce for Indic languages; existing resources often focus on high-resource languages or rely on machine-translated versions of general benchmarks \citep{multilingual_sql}.
+Recent efforts such as Indic Text-to-SQL datasets \citep{indic_sql} have begun to address this gap, but coverage of domain-specific scenarios remains limited.
+Our work extends this line of research by introducing verified English, Hindi, Punjabi, and Telugu test sets for a specialized domain.
+We specifically address the challenge of code-mixing, where technical terms are retained in English (e.g., ``Strike Rate'') within Indic sentence structures, mirroring authentic user behavior in the Indian subcontinent.